Structural Relaxation of Materials with Spin-Orbit Coupling: Analytical Forces in Spin-Current DFT: Formalism

+where $\hat{L}_{-,l,c,\mathbf{g''}}$ is the corresponding angular-momentum annihilation operator.
 Comparing Eq. (\ref{eqn:e_soc}) with Eq. (\ref{eqn:gradE}), the terms associated with derivatives of the SOC integrals are then:

-To calculate the necessary derivative integrals, we employ integration by parts to develop the following translational invariance sum rule, involving derivatives w.r.t. the centers of the bra- $\mathbf{A}_\mu$, ket- $\mathbf{A}_\nu$ and operator $\mathbf{A}_c$:
+To calculate the necessary derivative integrals, we employ integration by parts to develop the following translational invariance sum rule, involving derivatives with respect to the centers of the bra- $\mathbf{A}_\mu$, ket- $\mathbf{A}_\nu$ and operator $\mathbf{A}_c$:

 Inserting Eq. (\ref{eqn:trans_inv}) into Eqs. (\ref{eqn:uSO_diag}) and (\ref{eqn:uSO_offdiag}), we obtain: